gabrielleuzinger/Sunspots/Report/Sunspots.md

 ## 3. Conclusion

 In this notebook, we were able to analyze and forecast a time series.
-After preparing the data, we did an intial exploratory analysis to verify if there were any seasonal or ciclic pattern in the time series.
-We needed to differencing our data to remove the trend component and the seasonal component.
-Then, we used the ADH and KPSS tests to verifiy if the resulting data series was really stationary.
+After preparing the data, we did an initial exploratory analysis to verify if there were any seasonal or ciclic pattern in the time series.
+We needed to use a differencing method on the data to remove the trend and seasonal components.
+Then, we used the some tests to verifiy if the resulting data series was really stationary.
 Next, we started constructing our forecast model.
 Fisrt, we split the data in training and testing data sets and used a simple average forecast.
 This method did not performed well, so we tested ARIMA models:

 1. Autoregressive model (AR)
 2. Moving average model (MA)
 3. Autoregressive moving average model (ARMA)
 4. Autoregressive integrated moving average model (ARIMA)

-As this models did not perform well too, we tried a seasonal ARIMA method, the SARIMA.
+As this models did not perform well too, we tried a seasonal ARIMA method, or SARIMA.

-We verified that none of the models SARIMA method, as expected, performed better than the previous methods.
-However, due to the high computing cost of the SARIMA, the method was trained and tested using a downsampled version of the dataset.
+We verified that the SARIMA model, as expected, performed better than the previous models.
+However, due to the high computing cost of the SARIMA, the method was trained and tested using a downsampled version of the dataset. **Given that the SARIMA model presented a MASE greater than 1, we suggest for future projects to use the SARIMA model without the downsampling, which would probably improve the model performance**.